-To the west of cape cornwall you find priest cove. a scenic and south-facing pebble beach that has nothing do with clergy. name as story goes is actually mistake. cove was originally known st just or>Porth Ust in Cornish.
-This was subsequently shortened to “Por Us” Cove and when an Ordnance Survey mapped the remote area for the first time, they mistakenly named it Priest’s Cove and the name stuck.
+To the west of Cape Cornwall you find Priest Cove.
+A scenic and south-facing pebble beach that has nothing do with clergy.
+The name as story goes is actually a mistake.
+Priest's Cove was originally known as St Just Cove or Porth Ust in Cornish.
+This was subsequently shortened to “Por Us” Cove and when Ordnance Survey mapped the remote area for the first time, they mistakenly named it Priest’s Cove and the name stuck.

 Priest’s Cove lies next to iconic Cape Cornwall, both of which were donated to the National Trust by the Heinz food company in the 1980s.
 Priest’s Cove - and its surrounding area - are all designated as part of the Aire Point to Carrick Du SSSI (Site of Special Scientific Interest) on the Penwith Peninsula.
 It is also a part of The Cornwall Area of Outstanding Natural Beauty

 (AONB), making Priest’s Cove a part of Cornwall’s naturally protected landscape.
 Cornwall AONB was designated in 1959 and covers approximately one third of Cornwall, making it the ninth largest protected landscape in the country.